afcea-uk-eastanglia/main/README.md

 # AFCEA UK East Anglia Chapter

 ## Weclome
-To our local page webpage for the AFCEA UK Chapter covering both RAF Mildenhall and RAF Lakenheath.
+To our local webpage for the AFCEA UK Chapter covering both RAF Mildenhall and RAF Lakenheath.
 This page is still in development, please comeback soon! :)

 ### Lab Development Tools

 Join us to learn the process of building a website using the Jekyll framework.
-In this first meeting we'll go over setting up your development tools, creating your virtual environment and initial setup of your own GitHub account.
+In these meetings we will continue building and configuring the site.
+If this is your first time joining, Welcome! we will go over setting up your development tools, creating your virtual environment and initial setup of your own GitHub account.

-To speed up the process, I recommend downloading* the following software on your personal computer.
+To begin the learning process and speed up the initial setup phase of your development journey with us, I recommend downloading* the following software on your personal computer.

 | Software Hypervisor / Type-II Hypervisor | Link |
 |------------------------------------------|------|